PaulKinlan/paul.kinlan.me/content/en/2010-12-15-web-app-launcher-as-a-browser-action.markdown

 Pages</a> framework to
 make your own custom App Launcher.</p>

-<p>This in itself was pretty cool, however it didn&rsquo;t address a real problem &ndash;
+<p>This in itself was pretty cool, however it didn't address a real problem &ndash;
 Users still like to keep their existing custom NTP AND use Apps installed from the <a href="http://chrome.google.com/webstore">Webstore</a>.
 To address this, I made a really simple <a href="http://code.google.com/chrome/extensions/browserAction.html">&ldquo;browser_action&rdquo;</a> for a new